fabier/grails-starter/README.md

 }
 ```

-Then, edit the file <code>/grails-app/conf/passwords.properties</code> and store the login to use and the password to send emails :
+Then, edit the file <code>/grails-app/conf/passwords.properties</code> and store the login to use and the password to send emails.
+Add the following lines :

 > /grails-app/conf/passwords.properties